-Sarah hears one of the radio programs with a faith leader on it talking about child nutrition in the home.
+Sarah hears one of the radio programs with a faith leader on it talking about HIV testing, care, and treatment.

 She feels so happy that a religious leader can think this way, and goes to see him.
-On the way, she sees one of the women she buys from at the market, away from her stall but engaging a group of women in a conversation about good nutrition for children.
-She is so interested in the topic that she stays to listen to.
-It really makes her think about her children and the family
+On the way, she sees one of the women she buys from at the market, away from her stall but engaging a group of women in a conversation about available testing, care and support for HIV.
+She is so interested in the topic that she stays to listen.
+It really makes her think about her family and the community.